5203

 Remote Terminal Unit (RTU) Guidance

-Back panel of NetGuardian 832A remote terminal unit
+Back panel of NetGuardian 832A RTU

 Basic terminology for understanding remote terminal units: